 The courts in Japan would recognize as a valid and final judgment any final and conclusive civil judgment for monetary claims (which, for this purpose, are limited to those of a purely civil nature and do not include monetary claims of the nature of criminal or administrative sanction, such as punitive damages, even though they take the form of civil claims) against IAL obtained in a foreign court provided that (i) the jurisdiction of such foreign court is admitted under the laws of Japan, (ii) IAL has received service of process for the commencement of the relevant proceedings, otherwise than by a public notice or any method comparable thereto, or has appeared without any reservation before such foreign court, (iii) neither such judgment nor the relevant proceeding is repugnant to public policy as applied in Japan, and (iv) there exists reciprocity as to the recognition by such foreign court of a final judgment obtained in a Japanese court and (v) there is no conflicting judgement on the subject matter by any Japanese court.

-Article 23(1) (d)

-The identity of the AIFM, AIF's depositary, auditor and any other service providers and a description of their duties and the investors' rights thereto

-- AIFM (Asset Manager Company): ITOCHU REIT Management Co., Ltd. The AIFM provides services related to asset management, financing of the AIF, reporting to the AIF and other related matters. - Accounting Auditor: PricewaterhouseCoopers Aarata LLC The auditor audits financial statements and prepare audit reports. - Custodian, General Administrative Agent: Sumitomo Mitsui Trust Bank, Limited accounting and management of institutions.
+Article 23(1) (d) The identity of the AIFM, AIF's depositary, auditor and any other service providers and a description of their duties and the investors' rights thereto AIFM (Asset Manager Company): ITOCHU REIT Management Co., Ltd. The AIFM provides services related to asset management, financing of the AIF, reporting to the AIF and other related matters.
+Accounting Auditor: PricewaterhouseCoopers Aarata LLC The auditor audits financial statements and prepare audit reports.
+Custodian, General Administrative Agent: Sumitomo Mitsui Trust Bank, Limited The Custodian provides administrative services related to custody of assets.
+The general administrator provides administrative services related to accounting and management of institutions.
 General Administrative Agent: Deloitte Tohmatsu Tax Co.
 The General Administrator provides administrative services related to tax payments.
-Transfer Agent: Mizuho Trust & Banking Co., Ltd. The transfer agent provides administrative services related to unitholders' roster, addressing unitholders' claims, offers and notices and management of institutions.
-General Administrative Agent: Sumitomo Mitsui Trust Bank, Limited The general administrator provides administrative services related to Investment Corporation Bonds.
+Transfer Agent: Mizuho Trust &amp; Banking Co., Ltd. The transfer agent provides administrative services related to unitholders' roster, addressing unitholders' claims, offers and notices and management of institutions.
 Service providers owe contractual obligations under their respective agreements with the AIF or AIFM, as the case may be.
 In addition, the FIEA provides that an asset manager owes a J- REIT a fiduciary duty and must conduct its activities as the asset manager in good faith.
 The FIEA also prohibits an asset manager from engaging in certain specified conduct, including entering into transactions outside the ordinary course of business or with related parties of the asset manager that are contrary to or violate the J-REIT's interests.
 Pursuant to the ITA, the unitholders have the right to approve the execution or termination of the asset management agreement at a general meeting of unitholders.
-Article 23(1) (e) Description of how the Not applicable.
-AIFM complies with the requirements to cover professional liability risks (own funds / professional indemnity insurance) Article 23(1)(f) Description of any Not applicable. delegated management There is no delegation of such functions beyond the AIFM, which is function such as portfolio responsible for portfolio and risk management, and the Custodian, which is responsible for safekeeping activities. management or risk management and of any safekeeping function delegated by the depositary, the identification of the delegate and any conflicts of interest that may arise from such delegations
+Article 23(1) (e) Description of how the AIFM complies with the requirements to cover professional liability risks (own funds / professional indemnity insurance) Not applicable.